147loch/edmc-drpc/README.md

 ## Credits

 For the CMDRs by a CMDR.
 Created by [CMDR Garud](https://forums.frontier.co.uk/member.php/136073-Garud) for an awesome gaming community.
 A big thanks to [Jonathan Harris (Marginal)](https://github.com/Marginal) for creating the Python boilerplate code for the Discord Rich Presence SDK.
 Without his input, the plugin would not have been done.
-Special mention for the awesome group I am in, [Knights of Karma](http://knightsofkarma.com/), for their continuous support.

 Translate to french, migrate from python2 to python3 by [Poneyy](https://github.com/Poneyy)